modernice/goes/docs/guide/testing.md

 # Testing

 Event sourcing is highly testable.
-Aggregates are pure in-memory state machines — no databases, no network calls.
+Aggregates are pure in-memory state machines that don't touch databases or the network.
 You can test them by calling domain methods and asserting the resulting events and state.

 > For practical examples, see the [Tutorial](/tutorial/12-testing).